 To get the most out of this report, share it with your Skin Care Specialist and use a Genetic Counseling Consultation for any questions you may have.
 The genetic information provided by 24genetics is valid only for research, information and educational uses.
 It is not valid for clinical use.

 Questions and answers

 We send our DNA kits to any country in the world.
 You can choose free regular Post shipping or Express Shipping (round trip).
-We have many warehouses worldwide so we will send from the closest point.
+We have many warehouses worldwide so that we will send from the closest point.
 Europe and USA are free Express Shipping.
-Some Packs are free Express Shpping worldwide.
+Some Packs are free Express Shipping worldwide.

 No, any changes you want to make in your health should be analyzed by an expert geneticist and with specialized doctors.
 Any doubts you have about any genetic test should be checked against healthcare personnel experts in Genetic Diagnosis.

 No, our body responds to a lot of conditions.
 Our genes are certainly an important parameter.
 Lifestyle, sport, food, and many other circumstances influence our body.
 Knowing yourself well certainly helps to treat our body most appropriately.
 And this is what you can get from genetics: more knowledge.

 No, our genetic test is possibly the most complete on the market.
 There are some simple genetic tests, where they can only give a small amount of information.
 Our genetic test is based on the latest generation genetic sequencing where we analyze about 700,000 genetic markers.

 This test is based on different genetic studies internationally consolidated and accepted by the scientific community.
 There are certain scientific organizations and databases where studies are published when there is a certain level of consensus.
 Our genetic tests are carried out by applying these studies to the genetic information from our clients.
 Below you can see some of these studies used in this genetic test.

 This DNA study for skincare is based on more than 300 studies like those indicated: